 The Frequency Range

-The frequency range of a vibration plate is the value that indicates how fast the machine can vibrate its’ plates in terms of impulses per second.
-The rule of thumb to follow is – the wider a frequency range a machine has, the better the machine will be.
+The frequency range of a fitness vibration machine is the value that indicates how fast the machine can vibrate its plates in terms of impulses per second.
+The rule of thumb to follow is – the wider a frequency range a machine has, the better the machine will be at most vibration plate exercises.
 The reason being, the increased force from the vibration plate will help and encourage you to exercise better.

 Size Of Plate

-Before you part with your hard earned cash for one of these exciting and powerful machines though, you should ensure that it comes with a reasonable warranty.
+Before you part with your hard earned cash for one of these exciting and powerful whole body vibration fitness machines though, you should ensure that it comes with a reasonable warranty to cover your back.

-Can Vibration Plates Really Help You Burn Calories And Lose Weight?
+Can Vibration Plates Really Help Lose Weight & Burn Calories?

-There are a lot of big claims by various companies and websites about the kind of results you can expect when using vibration plates.
-Some claim you can burn 100s of calories just from standing for 10 minutes a day on vibration plates.
-As we live in a day and age with so many fitness scams around, any machine that comes with bold claims that it can give you better toned muscles, make you slimmer and stronger and doesn’t require you to use much effort needs to be looked at carefully.
+There are a lot of big claims by various companies and websites about the kind of results & health benefits you can expect when using vibration plates.
+Some claim you can burn 100s of calories just from standing for 10 minutes a day with vibration machines.
+As we live in a day and age with so many fitness scams around, any vibration machine that comes with bold claims that it can give you better-toned muscles, make you slimmer and stronger and doesn’t require you to use much effort needs to be looked at carefully.

 How Many Calories Can A Vibration Plate Actually Help You To Burn Off?

-According to research, when vibrations are directed at your body, rather than the 40% to 60% of your muscle fibres activated during traditional forms of exercise, almost a full 100% of fibres are engaged.
-To put this another way, this means that you are able to burn off more calories in less time training with a vibration plate than you are able to performing other types of exercise.
+According to research, when vibrations are directed at your body, rather than the 40% to 60% of your muscle fibers activated during traditional forms of exercise, almost a full 100% of fibers are engaged.
+To put this another way, this means that you are able to burn off more calories in less time training with a vibration plate than you are able to perform other types of exercise.

-Although the current available information proves that you can lose weight and burn calories using whole body vibration, there is not enough concrete to suggest a specific number of calories.
+Although the currently available information proves that you can lose weight and burn calories using whole body vibration machines, there is not enough concrete to suggest a specific number of calories.
 This has a lot to do with the fact that there are various variables involved in calculating how many calories are burned.
 These variables include things such as workout intensity, fitness level, gender, height and age.

-Along with these factors, you also need to think about the actual science of how vibration plates work.
+Along with these factors, you also need to think about the actual science of how vibration plates work, which we mention in each of our whole body vibration machine reviews.
 As with any form of resistance training, you burn fat during the post-workout period after you have finished your session while your worn out and torn muscle tissue is being repaired.
-Taking this into consideration with the variables mentioned and what is known as the after-burn affect, you could expect to bur around 200 to 500 calories during a full 30 minute workout using a vibration plate.
+Taking this into consideration with the variables mentioned and what is known as the after-burn effect, you could expect to bur around 200 to 500 calories during a full 30-minute workout using a vibration plate.

 Now that we know what they do, how they do it, some of the jargon explained and the truth that they can burn off calories; we will now look at what we feel are the five best vibration plates available on the market today.